 So now Paul has already dealt with the three states related to marriage:

 - being married,

-- being separated but not available for remarriage (because you are still married to your Christian companion),
+- being separated but not available for remarriage (because you are still married to your companion),

 - being “not under bondage” when an unsaved companion departs.

 Note: Some claim that 2 and 3 above essentially produce the same result: You live separate, but you cannot remarry someone else, even if your companion is unfaithful.
 Then why did Paul not use the same language concerning the relationship between the man and the woman in both of them?
 Why in 3 did he use the language “not under bondage” instead of the language of number 2 above “But and if she depart, let her remain unmarried”?
 He used different language because he wanted to clearly communicate that he meant something different.
 And this which is different: he was now ordaining for the whole church.
 And why would he have to ordain anything, if all he was doing was restating what Jesus already said?